 There are three ways to apply for funding assistance:

 - Transportation funding of $125 per bus is available to a limited number of classes in Monroe County through the Ruth D. Maurer Memorial Fund, established in memory of long-time museum volunteer Ruth Maurer.
 Demonstration of need is required.
 Complete the funding request form online or call 585-263-2700 for more information.

-- If your school participates in the BOCES Arts in Education program, your lesson costs may be eligible for state aid.
+- For schools participating in the BOCES Arts in Education program, lesson costs may be eligible for state aid.
 Please contact Young Audiences of Rochester at 585-530-2060 for more information.

 Adults beyond the required 1:3, 1:5, and 1:8 ratios, who are not members, pay full admission.
 Both member and nonmember adults beyond the 1:3, 1:5, and 1:8 ratios have the option of entering the butterfly garden with students for an additional fee.

 Chaperons may not bring children other than the students they are supervising on the school visit.
 While in the museum, chaperons are responsible for the behavior of the children in their care.